Zanzibar

 Birthplace of Freddie Mercury (pic outside)

-Check-in @ Paradise City and Jetsurf (Amazing stay & food!!
-Highly recommended.)
+Check-in @ Paradise City and Jetsurf (amazing stay & food)

 ATM @ BARCLAY ATM station